keu/docs/software/ci-cd.md

 - Installed the [Astro CLI](https://github.com/astronomer/astro-cli).
 - Are familiar with your CI/CD tool of choice.

-## Step 1: Create a Service Account
+## Step 1: Create a service account

-In order to authenticate your CI/CD pipeline to Astronomer's private Docker registry, you'll need to create a Service Account and grant it an appropriate set of permissions.
+In order to authenticate your CI/CD pipeline to Astronomer's private Docker registry, you'll need to create a service account and grant it an appropriate set of permissions.
 You can do so via the Software UI or CLI.
-Once created, you can always delete this Service Account at any time.
-In both cases, creating a Service Account will generate an API key that will be used for the CI/CD process.
+Once created, you can always delete this service account at any time.
+In both cases, creating a service account will generate an API key that will be used for the CI/CD process.

 Note that you're able to create Service Accounts at the:

 - Workspace Level
 - Airflow Deployment Level

-Creating a Service Account at the Workspace level allows you to deploy to *multiple* Airflow deployments with one code push, while creating them at the Deployment level ensures that your CI/CD pipeline only deploys to one particular deployment on Astronomer.
+Creating a service account at the Workspace level allows you to deploy to *multiple* Airflow deployments with one code push, while creating them at the Deployment level ensures that your CI/CD pipeline only deploys to one particular deployment on Astronomer.

 Read below for guidelines on how to create a service account via the CLI and via the Software UI.

-### Create a Service Account via the CLI
+### Create a service account using the CLI

-#### Deployment Level Service Account
+#### Deployment level service account

 To create a Deployment Level Service account via the CLI, first run: